Ronakb12/similar_description/README.md

 	- 1. Encodes the input string/data/desripton.
 	- 2. Compares the string with existing data to generate score.
 	- 3. Returns list of top 10 products i.e. their similarity score and url/lint to product.

+How to use ?
+- Use the folder gcp_app to deploy model on GCP
+- Use url_finder